MoveScope

 Questions people usually have at this stage

-What should Americans verify before choosing Canada?
+What should Americans verify before committing to Canada?